my-cloud/ruthenium/src/node/README.md

 ```
 BlockResponse {
   Timestamp                  int64
   PreviousHash               [32]byte
   Transactions               []TransactionResponse
+  AddedRegisteredAddresses   []string
-  RegisteredAddresses []string
+  RemovedRegisteredAddresses []string
 }
 ```
 </td>
 <td>

 ```
-The block data structure for response
+The data structure for block response
   The block timestamp
   The hash of the previous block in the chain
   The block transactions
+  The added addresses registered in the PoH registry compared to the previous block
-The addresses registered in the PoH registry
+  The removed addresses registered in the PoH registry compared to the previous block

 ```
 </td>